What does marketing have in common with recruitment?

 “The aim of marketing recruiting is to know and understand the customer candidate so well the product or service role fits him and sells itself.”

-So, how can you use marketing in your recruitment strategy to effectively attract the best candidates?
+So, how can you use marketing to improve your recruitment strategy?

 Here are some examples to get you started.

 In marketing, it’s pretty common practice to create a target audience persona based on the behaviours of past customers.

 This can include anything from when they bought the product to how old the person is.

 The point of this exercise is to remove some of the guesswork and give themselves a better idea on how to create targeted campaigns for different personas.